yesodweb/yesodweb.com-content/blog/2014/02/new-warp.md

 ## Better thread scheduling

 GHC's I/O functions are optimistic.
-For instance, `recv` first tries to read incoming data anyway.
+For instance, `recv` tries to read incoming data immediately.
-If the data are available, `recv` succeeds.
+If there is data available, `recv` succeeds.
 Otherwise, `EAGAIN` is returned.
-In this case, `recv` asks the IO manager to notify when the data are available.
+In this case, `recv` asks the IO manager to notify it when data is available.

-If a network server repeats receive/send actions, `recv` just after `send` probably fails because there is a time lag for the next request from the client.
+If a network server repeats receive/send actions, `recv` just after `send` will usually fail because there is a time lag for the next request from the client.
-Thus the IO manager works frequently.
+Thus the IO manager is often required to do notification work.
 Here is a log of "strace":

     recvfrom(13, )                -- Haskell thread A